larastudio/stedding/roles/geerlingguy.mysql/README.md

 (RedHat/CentOS only) If you have enabled any additional repositories (might I suggest geerlingguy.repo-epel or geerlingguy.repo-remi), those repositories can be listed under this variable (e.g. `remi,epel`).
 This can be handy, as an example, if you want to install later versions of MySQL.

+    mysql_python_package_debian: python3-mysqldb

+(Ubuntu/Debian only) If you need to explicitly override the MySQL Python package, you can set it here.
+Set this to `python-mysqldb` if using older distributions running Python 2.

     mysql_port: "3306"
     mysql_bind_address: '0.0.0.0'
     mysql_datadir: /var/lib/mysql